okaxaki/pegjs-backtrace/README.md

 });
 ```
 The type of the pattern must be `string` or `RegExp`.
 Even the pattern is `string`, it may also contain RegExp meta characters.
-The `/` character can be used to represent the hierarchcal path of grammer rules.
+The `/` character can be used to represent the hierarchcal path of grammar rules.
 If the pattern is string like `"FOO"`, it is treated as the regular expression `/(^|\/)FOO(\/|$)/`.

 # Limitation
 The cursor symbol `^` may points the wrong position if the prefix of the source line contains East Asian full-width Characters.

 The generating tree is based on the observable trace events from the pegjs parser.
-Any local failure inside a grammer rule is ignored.
+Any local failure inside a grammar rule is ignored.
 For example, if parser fails while
 reading `"+"` character in the following `additive` rule, we can observe the event that `additive` fails but cannot get any information of `"+"` fails.
 ```
 additive = multiplicative "+" additive / multiplicative